Hodge metric completion of the moduli space of Calabi-Yau manifolds: Boundedness of the period maps

-In Lemma \ref{abounded}, we already proved that the image of $\Psi=P\circ \Phi$ is bounded with respect to the Euclidean metric on $W\subseteq N_+$.
-Now together with the Griffiths transversality, we will deduce the boundedness of the image of $\Phi :\, \check{\T} \to N_+\cap D$ from the boundedness of the image of $\Psi$.
+\begin{theorem} The image of the restriction of the period map is bounded in $N_+$ with respect to the Euclidean metric on $N_+$. \end{theorem} \begin{proof} In Lemma \ref{abounded}, we have already proved that the image of $\P_{+}=P_{+}\circ \P$ is bounded with respect to the Euclidean metric on $\exp(\mathfrak{p}_{+})\subseteq N_+$.
+Now together with the Griffiths transversality, we will deduce the boundedness of the image of $\P :\, \check{\T} \to N_+\cap D$ from the boundedness of the image of $\P_{+}$.